tmbothe/-microservices-aws-kubernetes-project/README.md

 helm install cowo-project cowo-project/postgresql
 ```
 **3. Write a simple build pipeline with AWS CodeBuild to build and push a Docker image into AWS ECR.**
 Using the  docker image generated above, we are going to create a repository in AWS to host our container.
+The build
+will automatically be triggered by a pull request.
   **a.
 Screenshot of AWS CodeBuild pipeline.**

   ![codepipeline](https://github.com/tmbothe/microservices-aws-kubernetes-project/blob/main/images/codebuildpipeline.png)